woojean/woojean.github.io/_posts/禅学/2022-01-19-Nothing-2nd-Edition.md

 ## Chapter Thirty-three
 Love is often thought of as something we do.
 But have you ever tried to love?
-It feels shallow, false.
-Whenever we are trying to be something, it means we're not that thing.
+It feels shallow, false. <font color=red>Whenever we are trying to be something, it means we're not that thing</font>.
 Otherwise, what’s the point of trying?
 If we’re trying to be pregnant,we’re not.
-If we’re trying to be loving, we’re not loving.
-The very effort of trying means it is not genuine, it is not natural.
-Love isn’t a trying, it’s not an attitude.
+If we’re trying to be loving, we’re not loving. <font color=red>The very effort of trying means it is not genuine, it is not natural.</font> Love isn’t a trying, it’s not an attitude.
 It is not an activity.
 It’s not a shining glow in the eyes, and it’s not a melting feeling.
 And it’s not an intoxication with someone or something.

 Love isn’t a feeling or a point of view or a doingness.
 It has no form to it, it doesn’t look a particular way.
 The mind doesn’t love, for love is possible only when there aren’t any attachments or objectives, when the moment alone is everything.
 It is the Self that loves.